wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    - Use this environment to learn about configuring for High Availability across multiple regions

-PROTIP: Adapt the samples and naming conventions here to use your own app <strong>after</strong> achieving confidence you have the base templates working.

 ## Demo apps

+PROTIP: Adapt the samples and naming conv entions here to use your own app <strong>after</strong> achieving confidence you have the base templates working.

 1. Hashicorp-provided demo apps are created at: